 I always travel with shoes in a separate part of my luggage.
 I don’t want the dust and dirt from the street to get on my clothes.
 If I’m traveling in a suitcase, I will place my shoes in either a reusable bag or a packing cube and place them sole up at the bottom of my bag.

 My travel shoes never go next to my best outfits, just in case they do happen to get dirt everywhere.
 See more of our packing hacks here.

 If I am on an adventure, I will wrap my shoes in a reusable bag and place them at the bottom of the backpack or duffel bag.
 If they are travel flip-flops or rugged tennis shoes, I will either wrap them by their shoelaces on the outside of the bag or place them in the side holds.
 Just watch out for theft if you leave your suitcase unattended.

 What Shoes Do I pack For Travel?

-There are always at least three pairs of shoes in my bag, but sometimes more depending on where I am traveling and the season.
+There are at least three pairs of shoes in my bag, but it all depends on the season and destination.